A proper southern meal wouldn’t be complete without these okra recipes.

 It mostly entails a lot of roasting, but you will have to prepare the okra and spinach separately.

 I have a very good hunch even the biggest okra haters will gobble this right up.

-This creamy dip is oozing with three types of cheese and the perfect balance of spice.
+This creamy dip is oozing with three types of cheese and the perfect balance of spices.

 Serve this with some crackers and grilled bread, then stand back.
 The hoards will come running!

 24. Grilled Okra

 If you’ve had enough of fried food, give this grilled okra a try!